-- a) Indicate whether your company is, or has been at any time in the previous 5 years, a state-owned (SOE) or state-invested enterprise (SIE) (refer to the Glossary of Terms for definition). - b) List the Board of Directors and Board of Shareholders of your business and all other entities/businesses your business is related to. - Indicate the names of common directors and officers between your business and related businesses, where applicable. - Are any members of your business' (and/or all other entities your business is related to) Board of Directors or Board of Shareholders representatives, employees, or otherwise affiliated with the GOC (at any level, from any agency, party, or otherwise associated entity, including SASAC)?
+The Respondent is a completely private owned group, and has not been at any time in the previous 5 years, a state-owned (SOE) or state-invested enterprise (SIE)

+b) List the Board of Directors and Board of Shareholders of your business and all other entities/businesses your business is related to.

+Indicate the names of common directors and officers between your business and related businesses, where applicable.

+Please refer to Annex H-1-2-b Lists of Board of Directors and Board of Shareholders.

+c) Are any members of your business' (and/or all other entities your business is related to) Board of Directors or Board of Shareholders representatives, employees, or otherwise affiliated with the GOC (at any level, from any agency, party, or otherwise associated entity, including SASAC)?